FDA EIR: The Complete Guide to Establishment Inspection Reports

 - Brief leadership: Use EIR to educate senior management on FDA's compliance expectations

-- Benchmark quality systems: Compare EIR commentary to your current quality system maturity
+- Assess quality-system gaps: Compare EIR commentary to your current procedures, controls, and oversight

 Warning Letter Content Based on EIR